ejdostal/elist_analysis/README.md

 Insights and recommendations are provided in the following key areas to identify performance trends, operational opportunities, and extract data-driven answers to strategic questions from  leadership:

-- **Overall Sales Trends:** An evaluation of historical sales trends across time, focusing on revenue, AOV (average order value), order volume, and growth rate.
+- **Overall Sales Trends & Seasonality:** An evaluation of historical sales trends across time - focusing on revenue, AOV (average order value), order volume, and growth rate.

-- **Product Performance:** An analysis of products and their impacts across total revenue and time.
+- **Product Performance:** An analysis of products and their impact on total revenue.

-- **Geographic Distribution:** An assessement of performance by region, highlighting regional trends and countries of note.
+- **Geographic Distribution:** An assessment of regions by performance, highlighting regional trends and countries of particular interest.
 <!--
 - **Trends in Loyalty Program:** Assessing recent trends in loyalty vs. non-loyalty performance.